Teeth Bonding Media, PA

 Contact Our Media, PA Dentist Office Today

-Tooth bonding can last for 5 years or more, longer with good oral hygiene and dental care.
+Tooth bonding can last for five years or more with good oral hygiene and dental care.
 During routine visits, we will monitor the condition of bonded teeth to spot any signs of weakness or damage early on.
-Bonded teeth can be cared for like your natural teeth with daily brushing and flossing.
-Call our dental office for an appointment to discuss your tooth bonding needs today at 610.756.0649.
+You can care for bonded teeth like natural teeth with daily brushing and flossing.
+Call our dental office for an appointment to discuss your tooth bonding needs today at 610.566.0291.